Getting Started on the Hub

 Members are the people who are a part of an institution or community account.
 There is no limit on how many people can be a part of one account.
 Each person has a role that will allow them to do certain activities in the Local Contexts Hub.

-• Administrator: An administrator is responsible for managing members and communicating with external interests.
-Administrators can create and contribute to Projects, and in a Community account can also customize and approve Labels.
+- Administrator: An administrator is responsible for managing members and communicating with external interests.
+Administrators also have the ability of Editors.

-• Editor(s): Editors can create and contribute to Projects.
+- Editor: Editors can create and contribute to Projects.
 Editors in community accounts can also customize and approve Labels.

-• Viewer(s): Viewers can view the activity happening in the account but cannot change or edit anything.
+- Viewer: Viewers can view the activity happening in the account but cannot change or edit anything.

 How to add a member to your account